The Romans were brilliant engineers, improving designs for things that already existed, as well as inventing new items to look after their citizens.

-For everything you need to know about careers in engineering, visit Tomorrow’s Engineers, follow us on Twitter or like us on Facebook.
+For everything you need to know about modern engineering careers, visit the Tomorrow’s Engineers website, or find us on Twitter or Facebook for our latest updates.